Pritzker warns COVID-19 Delta variant could dominate in Illinois by fall

 The governor said at least one “unvaccinated adult” from the central Illinois camp was hospitalized after the outbreak.
 According to an Illinois Department of Public Health news release, “although all campers and staff were eligible for vaccination, IDPH is aware of only a handful of campers and staff receiving the vaccine.”

-While the majority of the linked cases were teens and the perceived risk to youth is often small, IDPH Director Dr. Ngozi Ezike said in a news release that long-term symptoms can be serious and youth spread can be transferred to those with compromised immune systems.
+The majority of the linked cases were teens and the perceived risk to youth often is small, but IDPH Director Dr. Ngozi Ezike said in a news release long-term symptoms can be serious, and youth spread can be transferred to those with compromised immune systems.

 The state health department is working with the U.S. Centers for Disease Control and prevention to handle the outbreak and “is in the process of identifying the presence of any specific variants in this outbreak.”

 IDPH had identified 9,697 COVID-19 variants in the state as of Monday.
-That includes 84 instances of the Delta variant, which prompted a high-ranking official at the World Health Organization to warn this week that vaccinated individuals should still be wearing face coverings to protect against community transmission.
+That includes 84 instances of the Delta variant, which prompted a high-ranking official at the World Health Organization to warn this week vaccinated individuals still should be wearing face coverings to protect against community transmission.

 Pritzker said his administration expects the Delta variant, which has proven more transmissible and dangerous to unvaccinated individuals, “to dominate our cases statewide by the fall.”
 He and others appeared masked at a news conference in Chicago that was called to celebrate the opening of a business center in the North Lawndale community.